 Prior to joining Silver Creek, Mr. Adler served as a Partner with InterWest Partners since 2001, a leading diversified venture capital firm in information technology and life sciences.
 Representative investments include Covaro (acquired by Adva Optical), kajeet, Nuventix, Venturi Wireless and VizionWare.

 Prior to InterWest Partners, Mr. Adler developed 17 years of operating experience in product management and engineering from Rockwell International, Alcatel, Monterey Networks and Cisco Systems.
 Mr. Adler received a BSEE and MBA from Southern Methodist University and has authored or co-authored four US patents.

 Jeanne Sullivan, Partner, StarVest Partners

-Ms. Sullivan has extensive experience creating 'go to market' plans for expansion stage companies.
+Sullivan has extensive experience creating "go to market" plans for early- and expansion-stage companies.
 Her expertise also includes strategy, a keen understanding of the technology landscape and industry trends.
 Prior to her venture experience, Jeanne gained her experience in AT&T and Bell Labs while serving in product and industry marketing roles.